Marmen, a family story

 From its beginnings in 1972 in Trois-Rivières, Quebec, Marmen, a family-run business, has experienced tremendous expansion and has propelled itself into international markets, carving out a place among the greats.

 Over the years, Marmen has continued to expand its service offering to meet the needs of its customers.
-And so, from a small machine shop, Marmen is today an internationally recognized subcontractor for the largest OEMs.
+And so, from a small machine shop, Marmen is today an internationally recognized manufacturing partner for the largest OEMs.
 Specialized in providing high-precision machining, fabrication and mechanical assembly of parts of any size, Marmen is proud to say that it can meet the most ambitious manufacturing challenges.

 Today, Marmen and its subsidiaries have nearly 1,400 employees and continue to evolve in a family atmosphere while promoting cutting edge and high-performance ways.